hdsjejgh/3dRenderer/README.md

 (Quiet clunky as of now).
 Open the main.py file, and load the desired model into the Model variable with the correct class (different classes for different files are found in shapes.py).
-Around line 240, make sure the correct display function is being used, there is one for textured models and another for nontextured models.
-Add any pretransformations to the light or model to the pretransformation function.
+Choose the correct shader function from the displayFunctions.py file Add any pretransformations to the light (found ing lightFunction.py) or model (found under the File class in shapes.py) to the pretransformation function.
-Add any per frams transformations in the Transformationloop function.
+Add any per frame transformations in the Transformationloop function.
 Run the file.
 Drag and scroll to rotate and zoom.